syncfusion/blazor-docs/src/kanban/kanban/dialog.md

----
-title: "Add, Edit and Remove (CRUD) a Card in Kanban"
-component: "Kanban"
-description: "This section explains how to add, edit, and remove a card using built-in dialog, and template in a Kanban."
----

 # Card Editing

 The Kanban provides built-in support to add, edit and delete a card using dialog module.
 User can edit a card using the following ways.